RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - But different because the Passive Personality Principle only needs a National of the State claiming jurisdiction to be harmed-not the State itself
       - Controversial-but accepted by some states such as the USA
   - Protective Principle
-    - The ‘protection’ of ‘vital’ national interests which may have been injured by the action – security, national integrity and political independence.
+    - The 'protection' of 'vital' national interests which may have been injured by the action – security, national integrity and political independence.
-    - Looks at State’s exercise of its jurisdiction to ‘punish’ actions committed overseas which constitute a threat to the interests of that State.
+    - Looks at State's exercise of its jurisdiction to 'punish' actions committed overseas which constitute a threat to the interests of that State.
     - Used to justify prosecution of terrorists and those who plan / train terrorism / terrorists abroad.
-    - Widely used in espionage /spying type cases – popularity of approach increases after the 1960’s.
+    - Widely used in espionage /spying type cases – popularity of approach increases after the 1960's.
     - Joyce v DPP [1946] AC 347
       - Joyce (aka Lord Haw Haw) was an American national who helped broadcast German propaganda into Britain, during WWII.
       - Joyce fraudulently obtained a British passport some years earlier.